ytdl-org/youtube-dl/README.md

     --no-playlist                    Download only the video, if the URL refers to a video and a playlist.
     --yes-playlist                   Download the playlist, if the URL refers to a video and a playlist.
-    --age-limit YEARS                Download only videos suitable for the given age
+This is the default --age-limit YEARS                Download only videos suitable for the given age
     --download-archive FILE          Download only videos not listed in the